How to Develop Your Child’s Learning and Working Habits

 Kids thrive on routine in all aspects of their life, and study is no different.
 Set aside a few sessions per week – the length of these will depend on the age of your kids – and stick to them religiously.
 Knowing that a session is approaching will give your child the chance to prepare themselves mentally, so that when they begin to work they hit the ground running, rather than having to get into the zone once the session begins.

 Realistic goal setting is also to be encouraged – if the goals are too easy the child could grow bored or worse – complacent.
 Too tough and the child is likely to grow disheartened and lose interest.
 Goals are all about challenging kids just the right amount so that they can attain what they set out too, without it being a walk in the park, fostering a great feeling of achievement.
-And that feeling of achievement is powerful – it’s pride, it’s personal satisfaction, and of course, it leads to more of the same.
+And that feeling of achievement is powerful – it’s pride, it’s personal satisfaction, and of course, it leads to more of the rightful learning and working habits.

 Back and Forth